I received an email from Exodus, asking me to provide my 12-word phrase/password

 What is a phishing email?

 Exodus will never ask any of our customers to provide their password, private keys, or 12-word phrase, no matter what the situation is.
-Any email that you receive asking for such information is meant to trick you into thinking that it is coming from us and eventually deprive you of your assets.
+Any email that you receive asking for such information is meant to trick you into thinking that it is coming from us in order to steal your funds.

-If you are a recipient of such an email, claiming to be related to Exodus or fulfilling any of our functions, please let us know by emailing us at [email protected].
-We take scams and phishing attempts extremely seriously and deeply appreciate any community reporting on new attempts to harm our customers.
+If you receive such an email, claiming to be from Exodus, please let us know by emailing us at [email protected].
+We take scams and phishing attempts extremely seriously and deeply appreciate any community reporting on attempts to harm our customers.

 Typically, these emails will have a link to another website or they will ask you to reply to a different email from the one you see as a sender.
 Never do this!
-They might even ask you to send funds to a certain wallet, as part of a "backup procedure" or because your wallet was "compromised" - don't fall for it!
+They might even ask you to send funds to a certain wallet, as part of a "backup procedure" or because your wallet was "compromised."
+It is not true!
+Don't fall for it!

 What should I do if I receive a phishing email?

-If you receive a phishing email to your inbox, here are a few pointers on what actions to take:
+If you receive a phishing email to your inbox, here are a few actions you can take:

 - Do not open it.
 In some cases, the act of opening the phishing email may cause you to compromise your security.